infumap/infumap/docs/deployment/raspberry-pi.md

 ### Set Up an Encrypted Drive

-Create an encrypted volume on your Raspberry Pi to ensure that even if an attacker gains physical access to it, they cannot read your Infumap instance data.
+Create an encrypted volume on your Raspberry Pi so that even if an attacker gains physical access, they still cannot read your Infumap data.

 On your Raspberry Pi:

     sudo apt-get install cryptsetup

-Check available bytes:
+Check available disk space:

     df -k

-The Raspberry Pi 5 kit comes with a 32 GB flash drive.
-If you are using this, a 16 GB encrypted volume is appropriate.
+The Raspberry Pi 5 kit often includes 32 GB of storage.
+If you are using that size, a 16 GB encrypted volume is a reasonable default.
 In `/home/infumap`, create this file with random data:

     sudo dd if=/dev/urandom of=/home/infumap/enc_volume.img bs=1M count=16384 status=progress